absiav/absiav/README.md

-# 👋 Hi, I'm Abolfazl Siavashi
+# 👋 Hi, I'm Abel Siavashi

 💻 Computer Engineering Student
 I design and build Artificial Intelligence systems from scratch — not just using pre-built models, but creating them myself.